A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Examples

-\Cref{fig:examples:btssc_rotation_plate:results_deformed} visualizes the deformed configurations for the various models.
-The full 3D reference solution as well as the 1D-2D \btssfullcons solution including rotational coupling behave very similarly, \ie the plate is bent upwards and the strut stiffens the plate, \cf \Cref{fig:examples:btssc_rotation_plate:results_deformed:full_large,fig:examples:btssc_rotation_plate:results_deformed:bts_full}.
+\Cref{fig:examples:btssc_rotation_plate:results_deformed} visualizes the deformed configurations for the various models The full 3D reference solution as well as the 1D-2D \btssfullcons solution including rotational coupling behave very similarly, \ie the shell is bent upwards and the strut stiffens the shell, \cf \Cref{fig:examples:btssc_rotation_plate:results_deformed:full_large,fig:examples:btssc_rotation_plate:results_deformed:bts_full_shell}.
 The \nameConsistent variant without rotational coupling, however, exhibits much larger deformations.
-In that case, the rotational movement of the plate is not coupled to the rotations of the supporting beam, \ie the torsional stiffness of the beam is not directly coupled to the solid plate, thus resulting in an overall softer structural behavior, \cf \Cref{fig:examples:btssc_rotation_plate:results_deformed:bts_trans}.
+In that case, the rotational movement of the shell is not coupled to the rotations of the supporting beam, \ie the torsional stiffness of the beam is not directly coupled to the shell, thus resulting in an overall softer structural behavior, \cf \Cref{fig:examples:btssc_rotation_plate:results_deformed:bts_trans_shell}.
 This clearly underlines the importance of including rotational coupling for \btss coupling problems to fully capture all relevant stiffening effects.
-A more detailed comparison of the variants is given in \Cref{fig:examples:btssc_rotation_plate:results_plot}, where the displacements along the curve indicated in \Cref{fig:examples:btssc_rotation_plate:problem} are visualized.
+A more detailed comparison of the variants is given in \Cref{fig:examples:btssc_rotation_plate:results_plot}, where the configurations of the shell's left end are visualized.
 Now it also becomes clear quantitatively that the displacement results obtained with the \nameConsistent variant without rotational coupling are unphysical due to the underestimated overall stiffness of the structure.
 Furthermore, the full 3D model and the \btssfullcons model exhibit a very good agreement of the resulting displacement curves.
-Considering that the latter variant reduces the number of degrees of freedom by a factor of about 200, this is a remarkable result and showcases the efficiency of the \btssfullcons coupling method for reinforced plate applications.
+Considering that the latter variant reduces the number of degrees of freedom by a factor of about 1000, this is a remarkable result and showcases the efficiency of the \btssfullcons coupling method for reinforced shell applications.